Lindor says 'of course' Mets' Cohen has money to sign Baez

 Lindor has not discussed that possibility with owner Steve Cohen or president Sandy Alderson, he said, but he is confident that Baez, his longtime friend and recent double-play partner, would help the Mets become a perennial contender.

+Such status seemed like a distant dream Wednesday as the Mets lost, 12-5, to the Red Sox in a game that effectively ended in the second inning when Kyle Schwarber hit his second homer.
+Baez, though, was a relative highlight for the Mets, going 1-for-2 with a walk, a steal and a run.

-"I know Javy does fit in in what we’re trying to accomplish here," Lindor said Wednesday evening, near the end of batting practice and before the Mets played the Red Sox.
+"I know Javy does fit in in what we’re trying to accomplish here," Lindor said near the end of batting practice.
 "He’s a winner.
 He plays the game as hard as he can day in and day out.
 He gives it his best.
 He’s my boy, too, so that helps.
 But at the end of the day, I know what he’s capable of doing.
-We’ve all seen it.
-His approach has been outstanding, and he definitely has helped us win a couple of more games in September for sure."
+We’ve all seen it."

 Does Cohen have the money to afford Baez, having already committed $341 million over 10 years to Lindor?
 They may well make for a half-billion dollar middle infield.